top of page

 • All court ordered fines and restitutions have been paid

-The attorney is asking the judge to open your file, change the plea from guilty to a permenant non guilty and then reclose the case.
+The attorney will be asking the judge to open your file, change the plea from guilty to a permanent non guilty, and then re-close the case.
 The attorney must convince the judge that the petitioner deserves to have this charge removed or reduced from their record.
-An attorney needs to show the judge that you have rehabilitated your life in a way that shows you take full responsibility for your actions and have now learned from your mistakes.
+Our attorneys will demonstrate to the judge that you have rehabilitated your life, taken full responsibility for your actions, and have now learned from your mistakes.

 Juvenile

 A minor is not entitled to a trial by jury.
 A juvenile court judge or commissioner will decide his guilt or innocence.
 The burden of proof is the same as in adult court; the prosecutor must present enough evidence to convince the judge “beyond a reasonable doubt” that the juvenile is guilty of the crime.
-Unfortunately in juvenile criminal cases there is no such thing as bail.
-The court decides to either release the minor to his parents pending the outcome of the case or the minor is detained in juvenile hall.
+Unfortunately, in juvenile criminal cases there is no option for bail.
+The court decides to either release the minor to his guardians pending the outcome of the case, or the minor is detained in juvenile hall.

-When a juvenile over age 14 is accused of certain serious crimes the prosecutor may decide to try him as an “adult”.
-When a juvenile is facing such a charge they will face the same punishment as an adult which may lead to years in prison.
+When a juvenile over the age 14 is accused of certain serious crimes, the prosecutor may decide to try him as an “adult”.
+When a juvenile is facing such a charge, they will face the same punishment as an adult which may entail serving several years in prison.

 Minors taken into custody must be brought to court within 48 hours of their arrest and be advised of the charges against them.
-At the first court the court will decide whether the minor is to be detained in a juvenile facility until the hearing, or to be released to the parents.
-It is imperative that the juvenile has an attorney by the first hearing, to try and convince the court that there will be no risk to the community if the parents are allowed to have custody of the juvenile.
+At the first court appearance, it will be decided whether the minor is to be detained in a juvenile facility until the hearing, or to be released to their parents.
+It is imperative that the juvenile has an attorney by the first hearing to attempt at convincing the court there will be no risk to the community if the parents are allowed custody of the juvenile.

 bottom of page